-Throughout the duration of the test, any errors that occur will be noted.
-The error handling abilities of each component will be evaluated (through available error messages, audit log inspection, and any other available means) and documented.
+Wyle will verify the audit log records for error and exception activity to verify proper documentation and recovery action for all functional tests performed.
+A details listing of all audit log entries shall be provided by Dominion.
+During testing, audit log entries will be compared to this list to ensure that all expected events were recorded.
 To ensure the system's ability to gracefully shutdown and recover from error conditions, negative test cases will be performed to introduce such error conditions.
 The error conditions introduced will be based on the system limits specified within the vendors TDP documentation